Skip to content

 }

-Cost of change Structural change (deferred, moves data) Lightweight add/remove from index
+Cost of change All memory move to new buffer Lightweight add/remove from index

 Iteration All entities with that tag are contiguous in memory Sparse — only set members are visited